-The cool thing about the 2555ez form is that the Physical Presence Test (the 330 day rule thingee) doesn’t have to be for the one year period from Jan 1 – Dec 31, 2016.
-The one year period just has to start or end during 2016.
-So when you enter the dates on Part I, 2(b), enter dates that will give you at least 330 days (in Japan) in a one year period that begins or ends in 2016.
-For example, you could take out a December trip home and list the dates something like Dec 1, 2015 – Nov 30, 2016.
+The cool thing about the Form 2555 is that the Physical Presence Test (the 330 day rule thingy) doesn’t have to be for the one year period from Jan 1 – Dec 31, 2019.
+The one year period just has to start or end during 2019.
+So when you enter the dates on your form, enter dates that will give you at least 330 days (in Japan) in a one year period that begins or ends in 2019.
+For example, you could take out a December trip home and list the dates something like Dec 1, 2018 – Nov 30, 2019.
 If this doesn’t give you 330 days, then you’ll have to try dates around your other trip home.
-This will give you fewer days in the qualifying period that fall within 2016 Part IV, Line 14.
-However, because the exclusion is for up to $101,300, as long as you have more than 180 days or so in the qualifying period for 2016, you should still get the full exclusion…sound confusing?
-Feel free to email or call with help on this one.
+This will give you fewer days in the qualifying period that fall within 2019.
+However, because the exclusion is for up to $105,900, as long as you have more than 180 days or so in the qualifying period for 2019, you should still get the full exclusion.

-On the 2555ez do I qualify for the exemption under the Bona Fide Resident Test or the Physical Presence Test?
+On Form 2555 do I qualify for the exemption under the Bona Fide Resident Test or the Physical Presence Test?

 Yes, you need to include all your income, both foreign and domestic-earned.
-You can include your Japanese income by using the 2555ez form again.
+You can include your Japanese income by using the Form 2555 again.
 You will still more than likely qualify for the Physical Presence Test and the foreign earned income exclusion.
-In order to qualify for this, you must have been “physically present in a foreign country or countries for at least 330 full days during (1) 2016 or (2) any other period of 12 months in a row starting or ending in 2016.”
-Set the dates on Line 2b so that they either start or end in 2016 and include 330 days that you were present in Japan.
-For example: August 2015 to July 2016.
+In order to qualify for this, you must have been physically present in a foreign country or countries for at least 330 full days during (1) 2017 or (2) any other period of 12 months in a row starting or ending in 2019.
+Set the dates so that they either start or end in 2019 and include 330 days that you were present in Japan.
+For example: August 2018 to July 2019.
 You will need to attach a copy of your gensen choshuhyo (statement of earnings).
 Contact your former BOE/school if you no longer have this for the tax year in question.

 You should also file the 8822 (Change of Address) form again to inform the IRS of your address change.
 This can be filed at any time during the year.
 You will not need to file the 4868 extension request form, though you may do so if you want an extension.